Pre-Construction · Laguna Beach · Permit-Approved & Shovel-Ready

 1560 Bluebird Canyon Drive

-Designed by David M. Parker, AIA, the Tokyo House steps down its Laguna ridgeline in warm horizontal layers — wood-clad volumes under gently curved, floating roofs, each level opening to the Pacific through walls of glass and frameless-railed decks.
+Designed by David M. Parker, AIA, the Tokyo House steps down its Laguna ridgeline in warm horizontal layers of wood-clad volumes under gently curved, floating roofs, each level opening to the Pacific through walls of glass and frameless-railed decks.

 The Tokyo House from Bluebird Canyon Drive, stepping up the hillside in warm wood and glass